worldamazing/plan/README.md

 > Supported by a new economic model that champions community empowerment, individual well-being, and personal freedom, together we can transform the concepts of work, wealth, and health on a global scale.

 ## Key Documents
-> Dive into the foundational texts of the GI with these essential documents.
 - [**Overview**](docs/overview.md): Providing a thorough exploration of the Global Institution's strategic framework.
 - [**Benefits**](docs/benefits-all.md): Delve into the extensive benefits that membership in the Global Institution offers.

 ## Our Potential Future
-> Offering a conceptual and holistic look at the future, this section elaborates on the broader societal transformations envisioned by the Global Institution.
 - [**Justice**](docs/vision-justice.md): Imagining a world governed by restorative justice practices.
 - [**Mental Health**](docs/vision-mental-health.md): Envisioning a society free from mental health challenges.
 - [**Creativity and Human Potential**](docs/vision-human-potential.md): Imagining a society where everyone excels at the highest level of all forms of intelligence.
 - [**Openness and Empowerment**](docs/vision-openness-empowerment.md): Envisioning a society where openness and self-awareness empower every individual to contribute fully to communal life.

 ## Case Studies: Before and After
-> Explore hypothetical scenarios that vividly illustrate the transformative effects of the Global Institution through 'Before and After' narratives.
-These case studies demonstrate the potential changes in individuals' lives and community dynamics, offering a tangible look at the practical application and impact of the GI's initiatives.
 - [**A World United**](docs/case-study-global.md): Envisioning global unity under the GI.
 - [**Transforming Suffering into Lessons**](docs/case-study-suffering.md): Maintaining historical awareness while fostering progress.
 - [**Maria's Renewed Hope**](docs/case-study-maria.md): A factory worker's life is transformed by stable employment and community involvement.